 The best herbs to grow from seed are:

-Parsley and cilantro are best grown from seed in large pots, because they do not react well to being transplanted.
+Parsley and cilantro are best grown from seed in large pots because they don’t react well to being transplanted.

-Of course, the easiest way to start an indoor herb garden is simply to purchase healthy plants at the garden center, farmer’s market, or even at the grocery store.
+Of course, the easiest way to start an indoor herb garden is to simply purchase healthy plants at the garden center, farmer’s market, or online.